National Accident Helpline Compensation Lawyers

 - If your injury was not immediately obvious.
 For example, in the case of a defective medical device like a breast implant or replacement hip joint, it may take more than three years for the fault to be known.
 In these situations, claimants have three years from the date their injury was diagnosed and linked to negligence.

 - If you were under the age of 18 at the time of your injury.
-Your parents or guardian can claim on your behalf at any point up until your 18th birthday, or you can start an application between turning 18 and turning 21 years old.
+Your parents or guardian can claim on your behalf at any point up until your 18th birthday by calling our national claim helpline, or you can start an application between turning 18 and turning 21 years old.

-- If you are an adult who was mentally incapacitated when the received negligent care and considered legally unable to manage their affairs.
-As with minors, a family member can raise a claim on your behalf, or you have three years from the date you have recovered from your mental incapacitation.
+- If you are an adult who was mentally incapacitated when they received negligent care and considered legally unable to manage their affairs, as with minors, a family member can raise a national accident claim on your behalf, or you have three years from the date you have recovered from your mental incapacitation.

 A judge will rarely consider any variation from the statutory three-year time limit.
 Even if you have evidence to support your claim, it will not be considered if you wait too long to submit your request.
-Experts recommend you seek legal advice at the earliest opportunity, even if that is while you are still recovering.
+Experts recommend you seek legal advice by contacting our national claim helpline at the earliest opportunity, even if that is while you are still recovering.
 It can be easier to obtain the proof if you do not allow years to lapse, and it will also give you access to the right rehabilitation support.

 Can I claim compensation for someone else?